ctcl-bregis/ctclsite-rust/config/projects/content/mct_2.md

 As of February 4, 2024, there may be a chance that I would start the development of MediaCow Touch 2 if my current software projects are successful.

 # Hardware
-MediaCow Touch 2's hardware plans has changed over time.
+MediaCow Touch 2's hardware plans has changed over time with the latest plan now using an x86-64 processor.

 ## System on Module
 For MediaCow Touch 2 "Paris", I did not plan to design around the SoC itself and instead I made use of readily available System on Modules (SoM).